micwik/ArnLib/doc/Description.md

 for its running program.

-The exception to not sharing _local path_ is for some kind of remote client that must be able to change an _Arn Data Object_ in the _local path_ at the remoted target.
+The exception to not sharing _local path_ is for some kind of remote client that must be able to change an _ARN Data Object_ in the _local path_ at the remoted target.
 For example this is used to change the [Discover remote](#gen_discoverRemote) _service name_ for a target host.